Here are the stages of the appeal, which started back in July 2020.

 When the Court of Appeals is deciding an appeal, only the evidence presented to the district court or agency decision-maker will be considered; the Court of Appeals cannot consider any new evidence on appeal.

 The appellant must file a written argument (called a brief) with the Court and serve it on the other parties.

 After the appellant's brief is served and filed, the other parties to the appeal submit their written arguments, explaining why they think the Court of Appeals should affirm the decision.
 After the other parties file their briefs, the appellant may also choose to file a reply brief.

-Fourth Stage - Nonoral conference or oral arguments (scheduled for January 28, 2020 at 9:30am)
+Fourth Stage - Nonoral conference or oral arguments (Done)

 After the respondent’s brief has been filed (or after the time to file briefs has expired), the appeal is ready to be scheduled and assigned to a panel of three judges.
 The appeal will be scheduled for either an oral argument or a nonoral conference: